temporalio/helm-charts/README.md

 ## Upgrading

-To upgrade your cluster, upgrade your database schema, and then use `helm upgrade` command to perform a rolling upgrade of your docker images.
+To upgrade your cluster, upgrade your database schema (if the release includes schema changes), and then use `helm upgrade` command to perform a rolling upgrade of your installation.

 Example: